kyagrd/ProgrammingInHaskell2ndCoCalc/README.md

 ```

 ## use Jupyter Classic for IHaskell notebooks
-for some reason syntax highliting for Haskell only seem to work in Jupyter Classic
+Inside CoCalc, syntax highliting for Haskell only seem to work in Jupyter Classic